 The anti-submarine warfare is provided by twin-tube torpedo launchers and RBU-6000 smerch-2 ASW rocket launchers.
 The rockets can be launched against submarines within a range of 6km.

 The two KVM diesel motors are provided by Bergen and Garden Reach.
-Four Wartsila WCM-1000 generators and Kirloskar AC generators supply onboard electricity.
-The propulsion system provides a maximum speed of more than 30kt.
+Four Wartsila WCM-1000 generators and Kirloskar AC generators supply on board electricity.
+The propulsion system provides a maximum speed of 30k.